 There are four common candidate profiles for microdose GLP-1 in PCOS:

 1. Lean PCOS.
 Approximately 20–30% of women with PCOS have what is sometimes called the "lean phenotype" — a normal BMI alongside biochemical hyperandrogenism and irregular cycles.
 The metabolic dysfunction is present (often as insulin resistance detectable on fasting insulin or HOMA-IR), but it is not accompanied by the weight that drives most PCOS care decisions.
 For these patients, standard-dose GLP-1 may produce weight loss they do not want.
-Microdose protocols capture the insulin-sensitivity benefits without unnecessary weight reduction.
+Microdose protocols are intended to pursue insulin-sensitivity goals while limiting weight reduction; direct evidence in lean PCOS is limited, and response varies by patient.

 2. Near-target-weight patients with persistent PCOS symptoms.
 A patient who has gotten close to a healthy BMI through lifestyle intervention but whose cycles remain irregular and whose insulin markers are still elevated may benefit from a microdose GLP-1 protocol to push the metabolic improvements further.
 The goal here is not to lose another 15 pounds — it is to keep nudging the insulin axis in the right direction.

 3. GI-sensitive patients.
 Some patients tolerate the standard titration curve poorly — persistent nausea, occasional vomiting, GI dysmotility that does not resolve with the standard escalation cadence.
 For these patients, the question is whether to discontinue GLP-1 entirely or to stay at a lower dose that the body tolerates.
-Microdose protocols are often the answer.
+Microdose protocols are one option the clinician may consider.

 4. Maintenance after standard-dose therapy.
 A patient who has used standard-dose GLP-1 to reach a target weight and improve metabolic markers may transition to a microdose protocol for long-term maintenance.
 The maintenance dose is lower than the loss-phase dose and is designed to prevent rebound while minimizing ongoing side-effect exposure.
 Recent maintenance trials in the general weight-loss population have validated this pattern; the PCOS-specific evidence is following.